RTWhySoSerious/angular4-101/README.md

 or `ng generate component component-name`

 # Syntax overview
-In Angular 4 you should name components like this `yourComponentName.component.ts`

 ## Define a component
-There are 2 ways how to do that:
+There are 2 ways how to define a component:

-* The first way is to use Angular CLI.
-Just run: `ng g c newComponent` Angular CLI will create everything for you:
+### The first way is to use Angular CLI.
+Just run: `ng g c newComponent`
+Angular CLI will create everything for you:
 ```
 create src\app\new-component\new-component.component.css